Yubyf/QuoteLockX/README.md

 - Displays quotes on your lockscreen, because why not.
 - Customizes the quotes style.
+- Shares the quote card to other apps.
 - Collects your favorite quotes.
 - Records the quote history that you can always look up old entries.
 - Import/Export collections in .db or .csv format on local storage.